LISCR FC

 Liberian International Shipping & Corporate Registry FC, abbreviated to LISCR FC, is a football (soccer) club from Liberia based in Gardnersville, Montserrado County.
 They play their home matches at the Antoinette Tubman Stadium in central Monrovia.
 They have won the Liberia Football Association Knockout three times and the Liberia Super Cup trophy twice.
 They won the premiership title for the first time in their history in the 2010–11 season and retained the title the following season (2011–12).
-LISCR became the last winner of the Liberia Premier league before the dissolution of the league to the first division by the Liberia Football Association.
-After five years of the dissolution of the Premiership, they won the new first division for the first time in 2017 after finishing top of the 2016-17 Liberia First Division League table with an unbeaten record.
+LISCR became the last winner of the Liberian Premier League before the dissolution of the league to the first division by the Liberia Football Association.
+After five years of the dissolution of the Premiership, they won the new first division for the first time in 2017 after finishing top of the 2016–17 Liberia First Division League table with an unbeaten record.

 Early history

-The club was formed on August 24, 1995 as Young Barcelona by its president, Mustapha I. Raji.

-The club first appearance in Liberian football was in the Gardnersville Sub-committee.
-It ended the 1995-96 season as the champions of the 4th division and qualified to the 3rd division of the Gardnersville sub-committee league.

-In 1997 the club emerged as champions of the 3rd division but failed in the process to qualify to the division 2 category the following season.
+The club was formed on August 24, 1995, as Young Barcelona by its president, Mustapha I. Raji.
+Its first appearance in Liberian football was in the Gardnersville Sub-committee.
+It ended the 1995–96 season as the champions of the 4th division and qualified for the 3rd division of the Gardnersville sub-committee league.
+In 1997 the club emerged as champions of the 3rd division but failed in the process to qualify for the Division 2 category the following season.
 The club continued with its campaign in getting to the 2nd division as crowned champions of the 3rd division in 1998.

 The team earned a well-deserved position in Liberian football after winning the Liberia Football Association 2nd division championship in 1999 and gained promotion to the 1st division and later got promotion to Liberia Football Association Premier League in 2000.